Apples are Powerful Nutritional Foods

 It’s easy just to bite into a fresh apple, chew well and enjoy!
 Here are some more ways to consume this healthy fruit:

-For a light but satisfying breakfast start the day with a stewed apple and cinnamon.
+For a light but satisfying breakfast you may start the day with a stewed apple and cinnamon.
 Ayurveda says that it builds an appetite for lunch, stimulates regular bowel movements and increases vitality.
-For another great breakfast, grate an apple and add natural yoghurt, coconut, nuts and seeds (for protein) and sprinkle with some cinnamon if desired.
+For another great breakfast, grate an apple and add natural yogurt, coconut, nuts, and seeds (for protein) and sprinkle with some cinnamon if desired.

 Apple Sauce can be made by simply cooking apples slowly then puree in a blender until smooth.
 This can replace oil in baking and reduces the amount of sugar needed.
 Sauce may be frozen or preserved using the water bath method.